Text by Piotr Bockowski

-For the past 3 years the iconic for post-industrial subcultures River Lea, snaking in between East End and far East London, has been giving birth to a new underground movement called The Judgment Hall.
-Surrounded by the relics of the industrial revolution, vast and desolated wastelands, together with notorious warehouse districts, River Lea is a living, liquid axis of the many independent art communities, some of them established already for several decades as renown venues or studios.
+For the past 3 years, the iconic post-industrial subcultures river Lea, snaking in between East End and far East London, has been giving birth to a new underground movement called The Judgment Hall.
+Surrounded by the relics of the industrial revolution, vast and desolated wastelands, and notorious warehouse districts, River Lea is a living, liquid axis of the many independent art communities, some of them established already for several decades as renowned venues or studios.

 In that surrounding, The Judgment Hall proposes a significantly more obscure platform for grassroots creativity, which rediscovers the potency of Lea anew by sourcing directly from the raw energy of the water stream itself.
 With the ceremonial intensity of carefully curated techno/doom/noise ritual sounds, The Judgment Hall lures a small group of ecstatic dancers into savage terrain of silent conspiracies, obsessions of rough concrete, secret schedules of watery passages, nighttimes of celtic marshes and suffocated, drony echoes of forbidden dungeons, feeding on deep cruelty of uncompromising aesthetical references a plethora of erudite escapisms into darkness.

 The first three Judgment Hall events took place back in 2017 & 2018, germinating within the hollows of Tottenham concrete wastelands, nested under flyovers following or crossing River Lea.
-They established the cult following by offering a fine combination of decadent intellectual refinement married with overall roughness of squat raves – the marriage of savagery and sophistication that somehow revived the energy of the first experimental decade of Kaos clubnights (2003-2013) and cutting edge queer squat artparties Behind Bars (2007-2012).
+They established the cult following by offering a fine combination of decadent intellectual refinement married with the overall roughness of squat raves – the marriage of savagery and sophistication that somehow revived the energy of the first experimental decade of Kaos club nights (2003-2013) and cutting edge queer squat art parties Behind Bars (2007-2012).